-According to our survey in which 278 readers specified the paint they use, Interlux and Pettit continue to dominate the field, accounting for more than 3/4 the respondents.
+According to our survey, in which 278 readers specified the paint they use, Interlux and Pettit continue to dominate the field, accounting for more than 3/4 the respondents.
 Among Interlux users, most used Micron ablative paints, with Micron 66, Micron Extra, and Micron CSC being the most popular, in that order.
 Interlux’s VC-17 was the clear favorite among freshwater-friendly paints (the paint is also popular among racers).

 Among Pettit users, Pettit Trinidad, Hydrocoat, and Vivid were the most popular.
 Nearly 2/3 of the respondents kept their boat in the water year-round, and approximately the same number of people said they had their bottom scrubbed regularly (or did it themselves), so it was no surprise that Pettit’s popular Trinidad hard paint was a favorite.
 Hard paints generally hold up to scrubbing better, especially if the person doing the job does not abide by our “Bottom Scrub Tips to Live By.”
 Two-thirds of the Pettit users had either Trinidad or Trinidad SR (slime-resistent).
 The remainder was roughly split between Pettit Vivid, and water-based Pettit Hydrocoat, and a handful of the brand’s other specialty or re-branded paints.

-West Marine branded paints accounted for nearly 15-percent of the field, Blue Water, Total Boat, and some smaller independent brands rounded out the remainder.
+West Marine paints accounted for nearly 15-percent of the field, Blue Water, Total Boat, and some smaller independent brands rounded out the remainder.
 If you are still on the fence about which paint to use, below is a general guide that we’ve shared before regarding paint selection.
 This combined with our report on regional bottom paints should point you in the right direction.

 Choosing a Bottom Paint

 Unless you’re prepared for more prep work than a light sanding, the first step in selecting a bottom paint is finding one that’s compatible with what’s on your hull now.
 All of the manufacturers in our test will provide guidance on this, either over the phone or on the company’s online compatibility tables.
 Here’s the Interlux bottom paint compatibility chart.
-Here’s the Pettit Paint bottom paint compatibility chart.
+Here’s the Pettit Paint bottom paint color chart and compatibility chart.

 If you don’t know what you have on the bottom, contact the manufacturer for help.
 They will often recommend an aggressive sand (80-grit sandpaper) and a tie-coat, which also can provide a good foundation if you have to strip off all your bottom paint.
 If you are doing the work yourself, be sure to follow our boatyard safety tips, and take every precaution to avoid breathing any dust (our DIY vacuum sander can help with that), or getting the bottom paint residue on your skin.